ItsSatviK13/ItsSatviK13/README.md

 - 👋 Hi, I’m @ItsSatviK13
 - 👀 I’m interested in ... playing with code
 - 🌱 I’m currently learning ...
-Python
+Python and Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Python projects
 - 📫 How to reach me ... https://www.linkedin.com/in/satvik-mitra-0175jod/

 <!---